Language Interpreter for Health Services

 How Long It Will Take

-Full-time students can complete this program in three semesters.
+Full-time students can complete this program in two semesters.

 How This Program Is Offered

 This is offered on campus in a traditional classroom/lab setting.
+Some online/hybrid courses are available.
 The core courses are only offered in the evening, but the general studies courses vary.